Languages of New Caledonia

-New Caledonia, a part of the French Republic, uses French as its official language, following the constitutional law 92-554 (June 1992).
-The thirty New Caledonian languages form a branch of the Southern Oceanic languages.
+In New Caledonia, a sui generis collectivity of France, French is the official and predominant language.
+The collectivity is also home to about thirty New Caledonian languages, which form a branch of the Southern Oceanic languages.
 They are spoken mainly by the indigenous Kanaks of the islands.
+Due to the large tourism industry, English is also commonly understood, especially among young people and in tourist areas.

-Languages present at the time of colonisation
+At the beginning of French rule

-At the time of colonization, native speakers used their native language to communicate, and, in case of need, they used Bislama, an Anglo-Melanesian language whose lexical basis is essentially English.
-This language allowed them to communicate with shopkeepers or with the other Melanesian populations.
-Those native languages have been favoured by some of the missionaries to evangelize the population, the Catholic missionaries preferred the usage of French.
+At the outset of colonisation, Kanaks primarily spoke their native languages, and, in case of need, used Bislama, an Anglo-Melanesian language whose lexical basis is essentially English.
+This language allowed them to communicate with shopkeepers or with other Melanesian populations.
+Those native languages were favoured by some Protestant missionaries to evangelize the population, though Catholic missionaries preferred the usage of French.

-Thus, there were three languages used: French, English, and Bislama.

-In 1853, a decree imposed the teaching of French in every school of the colony, and in 1863, only the teaching of French was allowed because the colonizers did not want the other languages to compete with French.
+In 1853, a decree imposed the teaching of French in every school of the colony, and ten years later, only the teaching of French was allowed.

 Present day

-New Caledonia is constituted of numerous populations, but the vast majority is represented by Kanaks or Europeans.
-Nowadays, there are about 30 Melanesian languages present, and also other languages peculiar to the immigrant populations (Javanese, Vietnamese, Indonesian, Chinese, Filipino and others).
-Those populations have immigrated to New Caledonia during the nickel rush.
+New Caledonia's population is constituted of numerous ethnic groups, but most residents are of Kanak, European or mixed origin.
+Nowadays, there are about 30 Melanesian languages spoken in the territory, as well as languages peculiar to the immigrant populations (Javanese, Vietnamese, Indonesian, Chinese, Indian (Hindi), Filipino and others).
+Those populations primarily immigrated to New Caledonia during the nickel rush.
 The native languages of New Caledonia are part of the Austronesian family.
 This family extends from the island of Madagascar, Taiwan, Southeast Asia and covers almost all of the Pacific.